Private members-only forum

 • Statement of your right to dispute

-If your notice is missing these, you have a strong defense.
+If your notice is missing these for what it's worth, you have a strong defense.
 The landlord would need to serve a NEW compliant notice and start the 30-day period over.

 Also - you're entitled to relocation assistance!
 For owner move-in evictions under AB 1482, the landlord must pay you one month's rent ($2,400) either: